Cascades frog: Voice

+Taxonomy

+The Cascades frog's sister species is the Northern red-legged frog, as confirmed by mitochondrial DNA analysis.
+Genetic research shows that Californian Cascade frog populations are distinct from frogs found in Oregon and Washington, and their DNA sequences have up to 3% of variation between states.
+An earlier, contrasting hypothesis suggested the Cascades frog was more closely related to the Oregon spotted frog (Rana pretiosa) based on similarities in breeding vocalizations and oviposition patterns.

 Habitat

-The Cascade frog was first discovered in the Cascade Mountains in the California regions.
-It can be found throughout the Cascade Mountains from Washington through Oregon, and California.
+The Cascade frog was first discovered in the Cascade Mountains in the California regions and can be found throughout the Cascade Mountains from Washington through Oregon, and California.
+It has historically inhabited the area from the Shasta-Trinity region to the Feather River in Northern California.
 They concentrate heavily around the volcanic area of the peaks.
 Its natural habitats are temperate forests, temperate grassland, rivers, swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes generally between 665 and 2450 m in elevation.
 The range may extend lower in Washington.
-They can be found in relatively small, permanent and temporary ponds also found along streams in summer.
-The adults generally stay close to water, particularly along sunny shores, under dry summer conditions, but can be found traversing uplands during high humidity.
+The adults generally stay close to water, basking along sunny shores and logs under dry summer conditions for thermoregulation (to maintain a stable body temperature), but can be found traversing uplands during high humidity.
+During the winter, they hibernate underwater in spring fed ponds or soft lake bottom sediments that remain unfrozen.